Olympics 2020: Zambia 3-10 Netherlands: Lionesses destroy Copper Queens

 Although captain Barbra Banda got a hat-trick, that could not rescue Bruce Mwape’s side from crumbling at the Miyagi Stadium in Rifu.

-Zambia knew they were in for a rough encounter when they leaked in the first goal just after nine minutes as Miedema capitalised on a goalkeeping gaffe from goalkeeper Hapoel Be'er Sheva goalkeeper Hazel Nali.
+Zambia knew they were in for a rough encounter when they leaked in the first goal just after nine minutes as Miedema capitalised on a goalkeeping gaffe from Hapoel Be'er Sheva's Hazel Nali.

 Lieke Martens doubled the lead for the Europeans in the 14th minute while Miedema scored her second of the evening a minute later.